bernedom/bernedom.github.io/_posts/2018-09-20-james-bond-in-your-company.md

 thumbnail: images/james_bond/thumbnail.jpg
 ---

 **The core capital of modern companies are their employees**.
 Especially for the companies operating in areas that require highly trained and motivated people with a high degree on initiative.
 A lot of tech companies, especially if they are specializing in writing software, fit perfectly into that scheme.
-Having someone with the skills and mentality of James Bond in your company might help solving your problems.
+Having someone with the [skills and mentality of James Bond (see "The James Bond Package")](/james-bond-package/) in your company might help solving your problems.
 However getting James Bond to work for you and then be able to unlock his full potential needs some work on company culture.

 # The MI-6 operating model